lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 }
 ```

-For more reading on the standard mixin code pattern, [see below](#for-more-reading).
+For more information on the standard mixin code pattern, see [For more reading](#for-more-reading) below.

 ## Creating mixins for LitElement